Interested in this innovation?

 The designathon method is different from other existing education methods because:

 - A designathon is a structured process with an open-ended assignment on the SDG's, the method promotes student agency as proposed in the OECD 2030 Future of Education and their Learning Framework 2030;

 - The children not only gain knowledge on the topic, but also a big variety of 21st century skills (like: creative thinking, complex problem solving and global citizenship, as mentioned in the WEF Future of Jobs Report) and empowerment to take action in whatever shape or form they feel best;

 - It works with various groups of children despite their socio-economic background, ability or country.
 The method is inclusive by design because children are invited to start the Designathon process at their own level (skills, knowledge).
 Furthermore the themes include both local and global information and can be contextualized.

 Our teacher training is focussed on discovering the teachers own agency and ability to empower the creativity of children. (see our other page: https://hundred.org/en/innovations/designathon-teaching-for-creative-changemaking)

 While most of our work is through training teachers to run the program in their own classrooms or after school programs, our flagship event is the annual Global Children’s Designathon.
 During this one-day event, children in 40+ cities around the world come together to work in parallel, design innovative concepts and build prototypes for the Sustainable Development Goals.
 During the day children have contact with each other through a live connection.
 They present their ideas to each other, and at the end of the day to a panel of experts, and a public audience.
 After each edition, we collect the best 3 designs from each city, do research on the impact and present our findings at world fora such as the WEF Future Councils.

-By 2023 our aim to have empowered 1 million children, 50% of whom come from disadvantaged circumstances, as designers for a better world.
+By 2023 our aim is to have empowered 500,000 children, 50% of whom come from disadvantaged circumstances, to become co-creators of a better world.